microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/programcontrol.md

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-In the Azure AD [access reviews](accessreviews_root.md) feature, the program control object represents an control, linking an access review to a program.
+In the Azure AD [access reviews](accessreviews_root.md) feature, the program control object represents a control, linking an access review to a program.

 ## Methods